-If taken part-time, they obviously increase in length, depending on how the apprentice’s time is split.
+If taken part-time, apprenticeships increase in length, depending on how the apprentice’s time is split.

 How much do they pay?

-The apprentice rate is currently £3.90 per hour.
+The apprenticeship rate is currently £4.15 per hour.

-For example: An apprentice aged 22 in the first year of their apprenticeship is entitled to a minimum hourly rate of £3.90.
+Example: An apprentice aged 22 in the first year of their apprenticeship is entitled to a minimum hourly rate of £4.15.

-An apprentice is entitled to the national minimum wage for their age if they both:
+You’re entitled to the national minimum wage if you are:

-- Have completed the first year of their apprenticeship
+- have completed the first year of your apprenticeship

-For example: An apprentice aged 22 who has completed the first year of their apprenticeship is entitled to a minimum hourly rate of £7.70.
+Example: An apprentice aged 22 who has completed the first year of their apprenticeship is entitled to a minimum hourly rate of £8.20.